sarthakbp/Singlecycle-Architecture/README.md

 # Singlecycle-Architecture

+•Singlecycle Datapath Design was implemented using verilog HDL. <br />
-Some of the instructions are stored in the Instruction Memory
+•The instructions are stored in the Instruction Memory. <br />